subha2406/Multivariate-Linear-Regression/README.md

 Read the csv file.

 ### Step4
-Create the linear regression model and fit
+Create the linear regression model and fit.

 ### Step5
 Predict the CO2 emission of a car where the weight is 2300kg, and the volume is 1300cm cube.

 ## Program:
 ```
+Register Number:2305002025
+Developed By:U.subha shree.U
 import pandas as pd
 from sklearn import linear_model
 df=pd.read_csv("car.csv")